-The Wisconsin National Primate Research Center is based in the Graduate School of the University of Wisconsin-Madison.
-The WNPRC is one of eight federally supported (NIH-ORIP) National Primate Research Centers.
-More than 250 center scientists, through competitive grants, conduct research in primate biology with relevance to human and animal health.
+The Wisconsin National Primate Research Center, one of eight National Primate Research Centers, is based in the Office of the Vice Chancellor for Research and Graduate Education at the University of Wisconsin-Madison.
+Scientists from around the world conduct research here in primate biology with relevance to human and animal health.

 - More news